It’s been a long time since my last software update, anyhow I’m happy to share an improved version of DBforBIX.

 The project is hosted here: https://github.com/smartmarmot/DBforBIX.

-I’m also updating the configuration you can find here: http://www.smartmarmot.com/wiki/index.php?title=DBforBIX2
+I’m also updating the configuration you can find here: https://www.smartmarmot.com/wiki/index.php?title=DBforBIX2

 It’s been a long time since my last software publication, anyhow I’m here with a brand new release.